Differentially Private Wireless Federated Learning Using Orthogonal Sequences: Differential Privacy Analysis

 \subsection{Client-level Differential Privacy}

 So far, we have focused on the standard item-level DP that protects a single data sample of a certain local dataset.
-For FL, another DP concept called \emph{client-level DP} (also known as user-level DP) is also important. \zixiangb{Client-level DP protects data from a single client, which requires that the server cannot identify the participation of one client by observing the received signals.}

-The definition of client-level DP follows similarly from Definition \ref{defi:dp}, with a slight change that the neighboring dataset pair $\mathcal{D}\sim\mathcal{D}^\prime$ differs in at most the data samples of one single client.
+For FL, another DP concept called \emph{client-level DP} (also known as user-level DP) is also important.
+The definition of client-level DP follows similarly from Definition \ref{defi:dp}, with a slight change that the neighboring dataset pair $\mathcal{D}\sim\mathcal{D}^\prime$ differs in at most \emph{all data samples of one single client}.
 As a result, client-level DP protects privacy when the entire data from a certain client is swapped.
+Intuitively, this guarantees that the participation of a client cannot be inferred by observing the received signals.

 From the previous discussion of global sensitivity, the output $\textsf{x}_t^k$ is always bounded even though the entire dataset of a certain client changes.
-Therefore, our method naturally satisfies the client-level DP and we formally establish the corresponding guarantee.
+Therefore, our method intuitively satisfies the client-level DP, and we formally establish the following guarantee.